Skip to content ↓

 The following are deemed to form a part of the formal local layer of Trust governance:

-• All members of an Academy Advisory Council in any academy where an RGC has not yet been established
+• All members of an Academy Advisory Council in any academy where one exists

 • All parents/carers and/or community representatives who are identified as having a specific role within an academy’s parental and community engagement strategy (this status will be granted at the discretion of the Trust Board’s People Committee on the advice of the Corporate Affairs Director and/or the Chief Education Officers).